alercebroker/cats_service/README.md

 #### Crossmatch over all catalogs

-For crossmatching over all catalogs, the same rule of providing a radius or not applies.
+For cross-matching over all catalogs, the same rule of providing a radius or not applies.
 Therefore, there are two ways to send the request.

 1. With radius: